 Isaiah 53:2 says “He has no stately form or majesty.”
-This is relevant because Jesus too was seen merely as a poor sage from Bethlehem.1 He lacked the glory and trappings of royalty 2
+This is relevant because Jesus too was seen merely as a poor sage, with a trivial pedigree, and coming from an unimportant town.1 He lacked the glory and trappings of royalty.
+2

 • Matthew 13:55-57 -- Is not this the carpenter’s son?
 Is not His mother called Mary, and His brothers, James and Joseph and Simon and Judas?
 And His sisters, are they not all with us?
 Where then did this man get all these things?”
 And they took offense at Him.
 But Jesus said to them, “A prophet is not without honor except in his hometown and in his own household.”

 • John 1:45-46 --Philip found Nathanael and said to him, “We have found Him of whom Moses in the Law and also the Prophets wrote—Jesus of Nazareth, the son of Joseph.”
 Nathanael said to him, “Can any good thing come out of Nazareth?”
 Philip said to him, “Come and see.”

 • Matthew 10:9-11-- Do not acquire gold, or silver, or copper for your money belts, or a bag for your journey, or even two coats, or sandals, or a staff; for the worker is worthy of his support.
 And whatever city or village you enter, inquire who is worthy in it, and stay at his house until you leave that city.